surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 Under reports section data and visualization are configured together, So once you share a query user will get a visualization picture and data as well.

-**For Instance** :  Create a report to fetch Order details and consider a pie chart In visualizatio  this example we will query  **Stationcode, Whenmade_Month and order_value_sum.** Apply filter to Whenmade_month to a limit the data  to January, February and March. ( Pie chart supports maximum 20 division)
+**For Instance** :  Create a report to fetch Order details and consider a pie chart In visualization section, in this example we will query  **Stationcode, Whenmade_Month and order_value_sum.** Apply filter to Whenmade_month to a limit the data  to January, February and March. ( Pie chart supports maximum 20 division)

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/588793b3bdaa6683973fbe70ceaf6b591ff25fb2/images/New_version5/UD_Visualisation_Overview_Image1.png)